twalsh92/twalsh92.github.io/index.md

 ### Interests

-Outside of the laboratory, I'm a big fitness fan and like to run or get out on my bike whenever I can.
-When it comes to relaxing, I am an avid fan of literature and music, and I'm in the process of building up extensive book and vinyl record collections.
+Outside of work, I'm a big fitness fan and like to run or get out on my bike whenever I can.
+When it comes to relaxing, I am an avid fan of literature and music, so you'll frequently find me with my head stuck in a good book or listening to some vinyl.

-## Publications
+## Academic Publications

 ### Automated Layout Failure Detection for Responsive Web Pages without an Explicit Oracle - Thomas A. Walsh, Gregory M. Kapfhammer and Phil McMinn
 #### International Symposium on Software Testing and Analysis (ISSTA 2017)